brisacoder/agent_interop/README.md

 # Agentic Framework Interoperability Over the Network

-This repository demonstrates how to orchestrate interactions between **Langgraph** and **Autogen** agents **over a network**, rather than in a single codebase.
-By separating the server-side Autogen agent (for generating short stories) and the client-side Langgraph agent, you gain a clear, modular architecture that showcases how distributed AI agents can interoperate via REST APIs.
+This repository demonstrates how to orchestrate interactions between **Langgraph**, **Autogen** and **Llama-Index** agents **over a network**, rather than in a single codebase.
+By separating the server-side Autogen/Llama-Index agent (for generating short stories) and the client-side Langgraph agent, you gain a clear, modular architecture that showcases how distributed AI agents can interoperate via REST APIs.

 With this example, you can: